Thursday, February 27, 2020

 Wednesday, February 26, 2020

-Microphones and Murder (A Podcasting Sisters Mystery, #1) by Erin Huss
+Book Review: Microphones and Murder (Podcasting Sisters Mystery, #1) by Erin Huss

 My rating: 4 of 5 stars

-Liv Olsen was working on the number one true-crime podcast program in the nation, Cold in America, when she learned about the 10-year-old missing person’s case of Amelia “Millie” Clark.
-Based on this case, she pitched the idea of a new podcast, Missing or Murdered, to her Cold in America boss who not only turned her down flat but added insult to injury by scoffing at the idea of Liv as the host.
-With hurt pride and feelings, Liv quits her job and goes all-in to bring her dream to fruition, taking her younger step-sister, Camry Lewis, along as her assistant.
+Liv Olsen was working on the number one true-crime podcast program in the nation, Cold in America, when she learned about the 10-year-old missing person's case of Amelia "Millie" Clark.
+Based on this case, she pitched the idea of a new podcast, Missing or Murdered, to her Cold in America boss, who not only turned her down flat but added insult to injury by scoffing at the idea of Liv as the host.
+With hurt feelings and injured pride, Liv quits her job and goes all-in to bring her dream to fruition, taking her younger stepsister, Camry Lewis, along as her assistant.

-Microphones and Murder is the first book in the new A Podcasting Sisters Mystery series by seasoned author Erin Huss.
+Microphones and Murder is the first book in author Erin Huss's fun Podcasting Sisters Mystery series, and I was immediately drawn to the likable young narrator who decides to follow her dream of hosting her own show.
 The premise of the true-crime podcast is timely and exciting, and her characters are engaging.
-The story is told in first-person, from Liv’s perspective, and her inner voice is witty, fun, and entertaining.
-I liked that Liv’s character, although competent and confident, also has a very real vulnerability as she second guesses her decision to go out on her own and follow her dream.
-Step-sister Camry is young, flirty, and sassy, with her own vulnerabilities as well.
-I felt the mystery was sound and Liv’s investigation made sense.
-I’ll definitely be reading more of this author’s work.
-I recommend this book to cozy mystery readers that like young, savvy, female protagonists.
+The story is told from Liv's perspective, and her narrative is witty, fun, and entertaining.
+I liked that Liv's character, although competent and confident, also has a very real vulnerability as she second-guesses her decision to go out on her own and follow her dream.
+Stepsister Camry is young, flirty, and sassy but has her vulnerabilities as well.
+I felt the mystery was sound, and Liv's investigation made sense.
+I'll definitely be reading more of this author's work.

 View all my reviews